MooersLab/latextips/README.md

 The beamer package is used to assemble slideshows via LaTeX.
 You can print notes with the slides for handouts.
 It is easy to recycle a beamer slideshow when making a new one.
-In my experience, it is faster to assemble a slideshow in beamer than in PowerPoint because I can let LaTeX handle the positioning of figures and text.
+In my experience, assembling a slideshow in Beamer is faster than in PowerPoint because I can let LaTeX handle the positioning of figures and text.
 This reduces the tedious use of the computer mouse to resize and position images, titles, and text boxes.

-### Code listings in beamer
+### Code listings in beamer slideshows
-Code listings in beamer were tricky to do well in beamer slides because the minted environments cannot be used, but once you figure it out, you can use the beamer slide as a template.
+Code listings in beamer slides were tricky because the minted environments cannot be used directly, but once you figure it out, you can use the beamer slide as a template.
 An example slideshow with code listings is found [here](https://github.com/MooersLab/slideshowTemplateLaTeX).

 ### Notes for each slide